Min Saw Mon: Exile years and restoration

 Arakan was to be a battlefield between Ava and Pegu for the next six years.
 Pegu finally got the upper hand in Arakan in 1412, and placed its nominees in Launggyet and Sandoway (Thandwe).
 Ava set up a rival outpost in North Arakan at Khwethin-Taung in 1413 but the western principality was spared further warfare as Ava focused on finishing off Pegu.
 Ava came close but could not topple Pegu.
 The Avan garrison at Khwethin-Taung was also driven out in 1416 by the local northern Arakanese.
 A divided Arakan was tributary to Pegu at least until King Razadarit's death in 1421.
 It is not clear if then vassal kings remained loyal to the successors of Razadarit.
 The Arakanese chronicle Rakhine Razawin Thit notes at least two rival courts—one at Launggyet and one at Sandoway.

-Meanwhile Saw Mon had entered the service of Sultan Jalaluddin Muhammad Shah of Bengal, and proved to be a good commander.
-According to the Arakanese Chronicles, there was a invasion from Delhi Sultanate and the sultan was desperate but soon came under great plan of futurize Saw Mon. who ask to given command of the army.
+Meanwhile, Saw Mon had entered the service of Sultan Jalaluddin Muhammad Shah of Bengal, and proved to be a good commander.
+According to the Arakanese Chronicles, there was an invasion from Delhi Sultanate and the sultan was desperate but soon came under great plan of futurize Saw Mon. who ask to given command of the army.
 His first strategy was to confiscate the enemy's dogs while setting up bait which are the spikes filled with meats, as the dogs ate the meats filled with spikes became lesser aggressive and halted further advance of the Delhi Sultanate's canine army.
 Saw Mon's sultanate army then launched counterattack the enemy positions, the initiate setbacks for the invaders as they are overwhelmed by glaze of silver coins scattered around the bamboo forests shortly began picking up those coins and sensing weakness.
 Bengal Sultanate was successfully ward off the invasion thanks to military strategist of Saw Mon.

 He became close to the sultan and treated him as his brother as Arakan and Bengal are brothers, and convinced the sultan to help him regain the Arakanese throne.
 The sultan agreed.
-In February/March 1429 (Tabaung 790 ME), Saw Mon aided by troops "largely made up of Afghan adventurers and Bengali muslims invaded Arakan.
+In February/March 1429 (Tabaung 790 ME), Saw Mon aided by troops "largely made up of Afghan adventurers and Bengali Muslims invaded Arakan.
 The first attempt at the invasion failed because Saw Mon got into an argument with Gen. Wali Khan of Bengal, and was imprisoned by the general.
 Saw Mon escaped, and the sultan agreed to another attempt.
 The second invasion went well.
 Saw Mon was proclaimed king at Launggyet on 18 April 1429 (Thursday, 1st waning of Kason 791 ME) and gratitude Saw Mon rewarded many Bengali soldiers and many of them returned to Bengal with war prizes.
 (According to some Arakanese chronicles, such as Inzauk Razawin, the second invasion took place in 1430, a year later).